maedat/GFF2MSS/README.md

 ## v.2.0
 - rRNA and tRNA gene models were supported.
-- A utility for tRNAscan result processing to gff3 file was applied.
+- A utility for tRNAscan result processing was applied.
 - The license was changed from CC BY to the MIT License

 ## Requirement